prefix-dev/pixi/docs/tutorials/ros2.md

 pixi shell
 ros2 run turtlesim turtlesim_node
 ```
-Congratulations you have ROS2 running on your machine with pixi!
+Congratulations you have ROS 2 running on your machine with pixi!

 ??? example "Some more fun with the turtle"
     To control the turtle you can run the following command in a new terminal